lytedev/dotfiles/readme.md

 Likewise, some setup only happens in certain environments via the `dotfiles-setup.d.fish` script.

+One important note on environments is that even though they are laid out like a tree (directories), you do NOT automatically get the parent-environment's configuration, so if you are setting up a Arch Linux desktop machine, you cannot only link the `os/linux/arch` and `host/desktop` environments but will also need to include `os/linux` if you want the Linux-generic configuration.

 # Basic Setup

     curl -Ss https://lyte.dev/df.sh | sh